willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

   the node's other proxy settings: SOCKS carries destinations and credentials in clear.
 Every stream gets fresh credentials regardless of `-proxyrandomize`.
 - **Queue.** At most two jobs run at once, in submission order.
-A job ends when its last connection ends, so a recipient that holds a connection open can delay the next queued job.
-That can link two of this node's transactions, though it does not identify the node.
+A job ends when its last connection ends, so a recipient that holds a connection open can delay the start of a queued job.
+Its own schedule is fixed once it starts, but its start time is not independent of earlier recipients.
+An observer of both jobs may link their transactions by this delay.
+  The link alone does not identify the node.
 - **Mempool observation.** The report records when the node's mempool first sees the transaction.
 The observation never changes the job.
 - **Log.** `debug.log` records job progress with `-debug=privatebroadcast`.
 SOCKS failures